awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 + If you see errors when you run `idf_monitor.py`, use Python 2\.7\.

 **Other Notes**
-+ Required libraries from ESP\-IDF are included in Amazon FreeRTOS , so there is no need to download them externally\.
-If `IDF_PATH` is set, we recommend that you remove it before you build Amazon FreeRTOS\.
++ Required libraries from ESP\-IDF are included in Amazon FreeRTOS, so there is no need to download them externally\.
+If the `IDF_PATH` environment variable is set, we recommend that you clear it before you build Amazon FreeRTOS\.
 + On Window systems, it can take 3\-4 minutes for the project to build\.
 You can use the `-j4` switch on the make command to reduce the build time:

   ```